iamsantanu21/ACM-Winter-School-EdgeAI-Hackathon/README.md

   </a>
 </p>

-  ▶️ Click the image to watch the real-time demo of the wearable assistive system in action.
+  ▶️ Click the image to watch the real-time video demo of the wearable assistive system in action.

 ---
 ## ✨ Key Features